 Yes, you can get a joint mortgage after bankruptcy.
 But it’ll be more difficult.
 That’s because most high-street banks will refuse to give you a joint mortgage if one of you has filed for bankruptcy.
 They’re just not very good at dealing with complex situations.
 But there are specialist lenders who will consider your application.
 You definitely have options.

 If your partner’s been bankrupt, you may be worried about what your borrowing options are and whether you should try to get a mortgage alone instead.
 The best thing to do is work with a specialist mortgage broker who’s dealt with situations just like yours before.
-They’ll have good relationships with specialist mortgage lenders and will be able to find you both the right mortgage at the best rate.
+They’ll have good relationships with specialist mortgage lenders and will be able to find you both the right rate for you.

 It’s a mortgage myth that you can ‘never get credit again’ after being bankrupt.
 At Haysto, we’re working to address the misconceptions and remove the stigma that comes with bad credit.
-The mortgage brokers we work with have seen it all, and are never judgemental.
+Our Mortgage Experts have seen it all, and are never judgemental.
 They understand that life happens and bad credit doesn’t make you a bad person.
-Our brokers are upfront about anything that could affect your application, they look at your options and find a mortgage lender who’s likely to accept you.
-Get matched to a broker.
+They'll be upfront about anything that could affect your application, and will work to find a mortgage lender who’s likely to accept you.
+Get started.

 Read more in our Guide: Mortgages After Bankruptcy